A Simple Boosting Framework for Transshipment: Applications

-Preconditioning with emulators is conceptually straightforward: faced with a transshipment instance on $G$, we (approximately) solve the instance on $H$, which yields an approximate solution on $G$.
+Approximating with emulators is conceptually straightforward: faced with a transshipment instance on $G$, we (approximately) solve the instance on $H$, which yields an approximate solution on $G$.
 This is captured by the following result. \begin{theorem} Let $H$ be a $\beta$-approximate emulator of $G$.
-Any $\alpha$-approximate dual-only preconditioner on $H$ is an $(\alpha \cdot \beta)$-approximate dual-only preconditioner on $H$. \end{theorem} \begin{proof} Fix a demand $d$ on $G$.
-Querying the preconditioner, we obtain a dual solution $\phi_H$ satisfying $\norm{W^{-1}_H B_H^T \phi_H}_\infty \le \alpha$; we also know an accompanying primal solution $f_H$ exists.
+Any dual-only $\alpha$-approximator on $H$ is a dual-only $(\alpha \cdot \beta)$-approximator on $H$. \end{theorem} \begin{proof} Fix a demand $d$ on $G$.
+Querying the $H$-approximator, we obtain a dual solution $\phi_H$ satisfying $\norm{W^{-1}_H B_H^T \phi_H}_\infty \le 1$; we also know an accompanying primal solution $f_H$ exists with $W_H(f_H) \le \alpha \inner{d, \phi_H}$.